-13. Managing allegations made against teachers, including supply teachers, other staff, volunteers and contractors
+13. Managing allegations made against teachers, including supply teachers, other staff, volunteers and contractors behaved in a way that has harmed a child, or may have harmed a child

-The school will follow the Arrangements for Managing Allegations of Abuse Against People Who

-Work with Children if a safeguarding concern or allegation is raised against an adult in a position of trust.
+The school will follow the SSP LADO - Suffolk Safeguarding Partnership (suffolksp.org.uk) if a safeguarding concern or allegation is raised against an adult in a position of trust.